ReactiveX/RxPY/doc/get_started.rst

 An :class:`Observable <rx.Observable>` is the core type in ReactiveX.
-It serially pushes items, known as *emissions*, through a series of operators until it finally arrives at an :class:`Observer <rx.Observer>`, where they are consumed.
+It serially pushes items, known as *emissions*, through a series of operators until it finally arrives at an Observer, where they are consumed.

 Push-based (rather than pull-based) iteration opens up powerful new